danizen/occs-docker/README.md

 # occs-docker

-Ansible role to installs docker-ce, docker-ee, and dockerswarm on CentOS 6/7
+Ansible role to installs docker-ce on CentOS 7 Variables control which version to install and whether edge and testing should be enabled

+## Status

+Not yet implemented - not ready to use